 More than anything else, SCALE-UP is defined by its student-centered focus.
 Lessons, assignments, and group compositions are not simply cookie-cutter, one-size-fits-all arrangements that professors can utilize on repeat, semester after semester.

-As a result, SCALE-UP is accommodating towards the needs of each class and student.
+As a result, SCALE-UP accommodates the needs of each class and student.
 If a class needs an extra lesson to grasp a concept, or if a class requires a faster pace, then SCALE-UP’s inherent flexibility is ready to be taken advantage of.

 Although the principles of SCALE-UP speak to the ideas behind its theoretical framework, they don’t have much bearing on the practical construction of a SCALE-UP.
 For that, the actual components behind SCALE-UP are of paramount importance, the specifics of which will now be expanded upon.